Beyond Primary Care

 Social workers are here to help you address any other issues you may be facing by connecting you with support services and being your advocate.
 These may include food or housing security, fuel assistance, family issues, disability issues, or anything else that is getting in the way of your health and well-being.
 Our social works can also support you in applying for health coverage through programs outside the realm of the Affordable Care Act, such as children's Medicaid.

-Our social workers are Sarah Wright and Christine MacDonald.
-Sarah supports the prenatal program, while Christine focuses on adult and pediatric primary care patients.
+Our social worker is Sarah Wright.
+Sarah supports the prenatal program, and focuses on adult and pediatric primary care patients.
 Your provider may refer you to a social worker if they see that you or your child are facing a situation a social worker could assist you with.
 You can also ask to make an appointment with a social worker on your own.

 Social work appointments are free of charge.